 WALK THROUGH THE TOWN

-A peaceful walk in the park is a relaxing way to spend your time in Alpine, but a casual stroll through downtown along historic avenues and architecture will reveal plenty of enticing shopping, from inviting boutiques to interesting bookstores and art galleries.
+A peaceful walk in the park is a relaxing way to spend your time in Alpine, but a casual stroll through downtown along historic avenues and architecture will reveal a multitude of dynamic murals along with plenty of enticing shopping, from inviting boutiques to interesting bookstores and art galleries.
+An historic walking tour offers a guide through Alpine’s small downtown area, sharing details about many of the buildings along the way.
 Most of downtown Alpine was named a Designated Cultural Art District in 2011 by the Texas Commission on the Arts!

 A BITE OF THE BIG BEND REGION